tomek-skrond/mcserver-automated/README.md

 - Nginx reverse proxy
 - Domain registration for website (creating DNS records)

-You can view code for the my server management tool (`docker-runner-api`) [this repo](https://github.com/tomek-skrond/docker-runner-api).
+You can view code for my server management tool (`docker-runner-api`) [this repo](https://github.com/tomek-skrond/docker-runner-api).

 Provisioning is done using Terraform, after resources get provisioned, they are configured by Ansible.

-All services have their domains/subdomains and certificats registered in Cloudflare.
+All services have their domains/subdomains and certificates registered in Cloudflare.

 ### Prerequisites for Deployment
 Before deploying, take actions to complete prerequisites as described below.